 The image comparison algorithm I developed for the service makes use of perceptual similarity by performing the following set of operations:

 A set of square masks is generated.
 A mask is a black square image with several white pixels aggregating locally.
 Such pixel groups are located in distinct positions from mask to mask.
 The white pixels define image sub-regions to calculate average color at each of the regions.
 Such color values will be used during comparison stage.
-Depending on implementation the number of masks is 300-500, and the mask size from 8x8 to 24x24 pixels.
-A single mask size is used in specific implementation.
+Depending on implementation the number of masks is 300-500, and the mask size ranges from 8x8 to 24x24 pixels.

-In the latest implementation, instead of having random shapes, mask sub-regions have regular 3x3 shape (median filter).
+In the latest implementation, instead of having random shapes, the white sub-regions have regular 3x3 shape.

 Input images are resized to the mask size.
 Resampling quality should be high enough in order to preserve near exact average colors in sub-regions of high-resolution input images.
 Low quality resampling would cause the algorithm to fail.

 An image hash is an array of average color values defined by white pixels of separate masks superimposed over the resized image.
 Example hash: [23, 126, 77, ...], where the array length is equal to the number of masks.
 Each value in the array corresponds to an average color value corresponding to the location of white pixels in one mask.
 Black pixels of a mask are not used for calculations.
-Best results are achieved by mixing color channel values, so that each value corresponds to a different color channel or gray in the following order within a hash: [r, g, k, r, g, k, ...], where r is red, g is green, k is grayscale.
-Blue is not used as a separate value because it was found less relevant for perceptual similarity.
+Best results are achieved by mixing color channel values, so that each value corresponds to a different color channel in the following order within the hash: [red, green, blue, red, green, blue, ...].

 An input to this operation is a pair of image hashes and original image sizes.
 Image sizes are used as a first step to quickly eliminate possible mismatch.
 If image proportions are considerably different, images are considered non-similar, so no further checks are performed.